Skip to content

 Register both servers with Codex:

-codex mcp add mail -- mac-mail-mcp --watch serve
+codex mcp add mail -- mac-mail-mcp serve --watch

-codex mcp add calendar -- mac-calendar-mcp --watch serve
+codex mcp add calendar -- mac-calendar-mcp serve --watch

 Confirm the registrations: